 Disputing the Results of a State or Federal Tax Appeal in Court

 Unfortunately, the appeals process alone is not always sufficient to resolve every tax dispute.
-If the taxpayer disagrees with the results of his or her appeal – an outcome which is particularly likely in hig dollar disputes involving corporate taxes, substantial tax debts, or allegations of tax fraud – it may become necessary to petition the United States Tax Court, thus initiating litigation.
-Such petition must generally be filed within 90 days of the date on which the taxpayer receives Letter 531 (Notice of Deficiency), though an exception grants up to 150 days for taxpayers who received Letter 531 while located outside of the United States.
+If the taxpayer disagrees with the results of their appeal – an outcome particularly likely in high dollar disputes involving corporate taxes, substantial tax debts, or allegations of tax fraud – it may become necessary to petition the United States Tax Court, thus initiating litigation.
+Such a petition must generally be filed within 90 days of the taxpayer receiving Letter 531 (Notice of Deficiency).
+However, an exception grants up to 150 days for taxpayers who received Letter 531 outside of the United States.

 San Diego Tax Law Offices